AltimateAI/vscode-dbt-power-user/.github/pull_request_template.md

 ## Checklist

 - [ ] I have run this code and it appears to resolve the stated issue
-- [ ] I have added necessary tests
+- [ ] I have added the necessary tests
 - [ ] `README.md` updated and added information about my change
 - [ ] Documentation website is updated with information related to this change